mattwar/iqtoolkit/docs/blog/building-part-02.md

 Now that we have our provider we can try it out.
-Since I’m basically following the LINQ to SQL model I’ll define a class for the Customers table, a ‘Context’ that holds onto the tables (root queries) and a little program that uses them.
+Since I'm basically following the LINQ to SQL model I'll define a class for the Customers table, a 'Context' that holds onto the tables (root queries) and a little program that uses them.

 ```csharp